MECH4429 Applied Engineering Thermodynamics

 - Contact hours

-- lectures: 2 hours per week; tutorials: 1 hour per week; labs: 6 hours in total
+- lectures: 2 hours per week; practical classes: 1 hour per week; labs: 6 hours in total

 - Unit Outline